quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #ACN_ECN_FRAME_FORMAT title="ACK_ECN Frame Format"}

-An ACK_ECN frame contains all the elements of the ACK frame ({{frame-ack}}) with the addition of three counts corresponding to the total number of packets received with those codepoints -- ECT(0), ECT(1), and CE -- since the beginning of the connection.
+An ACK_ECN frame contains all the elements of the ACK frame ({{frame-ack}}) with the addition of three counts following the ACK Delay field.

+ECT(0) Count:
+: A variable-length integer representing the total number packets received with the ECT(0) codepoint.

+ECT(1) Count:
+: A variable-length integer representing the total number packets received with the ECT(1) codepoint.

+CE Count:
+: A variable-length integer representing the total number packets received with the CE codepoint.

 ## PATH_CHALLENGE Frame {#frame-path-challenge}